Rabin88/smg-booking-api/README.md

 | `test/holds.test.js` | Lifecycle and contention tests                         |
 | `test/api.test.js`   | HTTP-level tests                                       |

-## What is not here
+## Out of scope

-Deliberately out of scope, all discussed in the design document:
+Deliberately excluded from this implementation, all discussed in the design document:

 - Trader-facing search across the estate
 - Authentication and role checks (`allowOversell` is a flag, not a permission)